CastleCSS/castlecss-forms/README.md

 ## Setup
-Your project should have a setup similar to this (included in the [CastleCSS Boilerplate](https://github.com/CastleCSS/castlecss-boilerplate)):
+Your project should have a setup similar to the example below (included in the [CastleCSS Boilerplate](https://github.com/CastleCSS/castlecss-boilerplate)).
-With this you make sure your own variables overwrite the castle-core variables and your setup is still updatable.
+This way you make sure your own variables overwrite the castle-core variables and your setup is still updatable.

 ```
 | Your project/